ZhangLi-CS/GCP_Optimization/README.md

     <td>68.3</td>
   </tr>
 </table>
-*The models which with * can be download from pytroch, other models can be find in Section Main Results and Models
+*The models which with + can be download from pytroch, and other models can be found in Section of Main Results and Models.

 ## Experiments on Object Detection and Instance Segmentation

-We use the [mmdetection](https://github.com/open-mmlab/mmdetection) to test our models on Object Detection and Instance Segmentation.
+We use the [mmdetection](https://github.com/open-mmlab/mmdetection) to train/evaluate our models on Object Detection and Instance Segmentation.

 ### Object Detection Results on COCO val2017